demisto/content/Packs/Thycotic/Integrations/Thycotic/README.md

-Secure privileges for service, application, root, and administrator accounts across your enterprise
+Secret Server is the only fully featured Privileged Account Management (PAM) solution available both on premise and in the cloud.
+It empowers security and IT ops teams to secure and manage all types of privileged accounts and offers the fastest time to value of any PAM solution.
-This integration was integrated and tested with version 10.9 of Thycotic
+This integration was integrated and tested with version xx of Thycotic
 ## Configure Thycotic on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.